 Many of these benefits are being tested and substantiated by medical researchers, scientists in India and abroad.

 In Ayurveda, the medicinal use of Cannabis mainly involves ingestion orally and not by smoking.
-The commonly used parts of the plant are leaves and fruits.
-Sometimes, unpollinated flowers, seeds and resin are utilized for producing different Ayurveda medicines.
+The commonly used parts of the plant are the leaves also called ‘Bhang’.

 The recognized health benefits of Cannabis

 Cannabis extracts, like full-spectrum CBD oil, include various naturally occurring compounds.
 The most powerful and beneficial are CBD and THC.
 CBD improves brain function, and on the other hand, THC comes with pain-relieving properties.
 Along with CBD, THC and other compounds, Cannabis is widely used for various common ailments.

 Chronic Pain Relief

 Medicinal cannabis extract has been in regular usage for its pain-relieving properties.
 In moderate use, Cannabis soothes the nervous system and triggers the Endocannabinoid System in our bodies.
 Even in allopathic medicines, cannabis by-products are used as active compounds for manufacturing chronic pain relief drugs.